Part 1: NCIS and Jon O'Neill series

 "Hey, it doesn't hurt as much as that Salish arrow did," the kid retorted.

 "Did you have to remind me?" the general absently rubbed at a spot on his right shoulder.

 "Hold on, old man.
-I think Special Agent Gibbs needs a turn," the kid interrupted and turned his full attention to Jethro.
+I think Agent Gibbs needs a turn," the kid interrupted and turned his full attention to Gibbs.

 The general just waved and dropped himself into the chair beside the bed.